26th September 2024

 When driving, your brakes should make little to no noise, but if you start to notice a squealing noise under braking, this is a sign that you should check your brake pads, as they will possibly need replacing.
 Some brake pads are designed with wear indicators.
 When they’ve worn down, special tabs cause a squealing noise – and this tells you that it’s time to get new ones.

 If you ignore this for too long, you’ll wear the brake pads down completely and that squealing will turn to a grinding noise.
 Grinding means that you have worn right throught he lining into the metal backing.
-This will cause disc damage and will a lot more to replace than simply replacing the brake pads.
+This will cause disc damage and will cost a lot more to replace than simply replacing the brake pads.

 Pulling While Driving